-NWSSP - NHS Wales Shared Services Partnership.

-Issue - Complaints which are raised and dealt with, to the satisfaction of the complainant within 24 hours, are referred to as having been dealt with "on the spot" and will be recorded as "issues".
-It is important for staff to check if the complainant is satisfied with the immediate actions taken to resolve the complaint, as if they are not, then they should be advised to raise a concern formally.
-A flow chart of the process is shown at Appendix 1.
+- NWSSP NHS Wales Shared Services Partnership. - Concern Incident or expression of dissatisfaction that does not require a formal response. - Complaint An expression of dissatisfaction made towards NWSSP, related to its services, or the complaint-handling process itself, where a response or resolution is explicitly or implicitly expected.
+A flow chart of the process is shown at Appendix 1. - Complainant A person notifying NWSSP of a concern or complaint. - Resolution- The solution provided by NWSSP that is acceptable to the complainant. - Early Resolution Complaint Concerns or complaints which are raised and dealt with, to the satisfaction of the complainant within 48 hours, are referred to as having been dealt with on the spot and will be recorded as "early resolution complaints".
+It is important for staff to check if the complainant is satisfied with the immediate actions taken to resolve the concern or complaint, as if they are not, then the matter should proceed to a formal complaint.
+A flow chart of the process is shown at Appendix 2. - Working Day Monday to Friday (excluding Bank Holidays).